S.T.A.R. Frequently Asked Questions

 When will I move in for the Student Transition Summer Institute/S.T.A.R.?

-- The move in date for Summer 2020 is Sunday, August 16th.
-Move in times is based by last name and will begin at 11:00 am.
-See move - in schedule here.
-Commuters will come at the assigned check in time on Sunday, August 16th.
+- The move in date for Summer 2022 is Sunday, August 14th.
+Housing will provide students with their assigned move-in time.
+Commuters will come at the assigned check in time on Sunday, August 14th.

 - STARS will move into their dorm that is assigned to them for the Fall semester.
 If you have an assigned roommate in STAR you will room with them.
-If your roomate is not a part of STAR they will move in after the Freshmen Summer Institute.
+If your roomate is not a part of STAR they will move in after the STAR conference.

 - Please make sure housing arrangements are made with Housing Office prior to July to ensure availability.